Regulations for Nonnative, Conditional, and Prohibited Species

 - It is unlawful to import or possess any marine plant or marine animal, not indigenous to the state, which, due to the stimulating effect of the waters of the state on procreation, may endanger or infect the marine resources of the state or pose a human health hazard, except as provided in this section.
 (379.26, F.S.)

-Rules concerning conditional and prohibited nonnative species are found in Chapter 68-5, F.A.C.
-You can read more detailed information about the Florida Administrative Code at https://www.flrules.org/default.asp and the Florida Statutes at http://www.leg.state.fl.us/statutes/.
+Rules concerning Conditional and Prohibited nonnative species are found in Chapter 68-5, F.A.C.
+More information is available in Florida Administrative Code and Florida Statutes.